Made For Each Other

 After the war in the early seventies everything went quite smooth and okay.
 But destiny as always had some other plans.
 In 1975, I was transferred to Bhatinda.
 I was the sole earner of the family with a loving wife and eight kids.
 She asked me not to go to Bhatinda and stay with them.
 I was suspended for not obeying the orders.
 She said we could start something of our own but you don’t have to leave us and go to Bhatinda.
 She purchased two goats and started selling their milk.
 The money was slow but sure.
 In few months time… we had a herd of cows and buffalos.
 I was not contributing much; in fact I became a reason for most expenditure and because of me they kept on increasing.
 I fell severely ill during the summer of 1976.
 On her own only, she kept me and my family going.
 I realized that my love towards her increased several folds… and I actually began respecting her which was not how women were treated in those days.

 In 1977, due to some turn of events and our good fortune I got my job back and that too in Ambala.
-I married my daughters and invested in my children’s studies.
+I got my daughters married and invested in my children’s studies.
 We went from strength to strength.
 From a struggling poor household we now had good income sufficient enough to fulfil each and every of my child’s dream.

 His eyes began to glitter…and suddenly they turned moist (I saw).
 He continued, “I guess it was 1987 or 1988 when she suffered from an unknown disease”.
 No doctor was able to cure her; they even failed miserably at identifying the disease itself.
 Her body became dead from below the waist.
 Her legs became numb forever (and the tears touched his pillow).
 It was as if God wanted me to take care of her and do my little bit for what all she gave me…and did for me.
 I read newspaper to her…washed her clothes…bathed her…fed her…and did everything possible in human limits to make her feel alive and cheerful.
 But I guess it was too much for her, she had suffered enough.
 She was born just to take care of others…love them…make them strong and above all believe in themselves.
 Her love gave me courage…was my support…and strengthens me even till today.
 If it was not for her…then I would have died long back.
 On 8th July 1992, she left me all alone forever.
 You know, till the day she was alive, she made it sure that we had dinner in the same plate and that is the reason why I hate having dinner without her.